geofot96/personal-website/content/authors/admin/_index.md

   url: https://www.epfl.ch/

 # Short bio (displayed in user profile at end of posts)
-bio: I'm interested in highly scalable systems, such as datacenters, and distributed machine learning.
+bio: Code-Cook-Sleep-Repeat

 # Interests to show in About widget
 interests:
 - Distributed Systems
-- Datacenter systems
+- Product Management
-- Distributed machine learning
+- Strategy Consulting

 # Education to show in About widget
 # education: